shanto2007/react-redux-adminLTE-FullStack-boilerplate/README.md

 ## <a name="9"></a> Changelogs

+**FIX 0.6.0**

+- Moved to webpack2
+  - Fixed compatibility issue
+- Upgraded packages to latest version
+  - Fixed generated errors

 **FIX 0.5.1**

 - api routes prepended with admin as /api/**admin**/somethingelse REMOVED, old Boilerplate used React both for public and admin dashboard, it was usefull splitting route per context, but is the case nomore.
 - Better ReadMe :)

 **NEW 0.5**